FreeSlave/halflife-featureful/documentation/content/docs/configuration/cvars.md

     - 1 - show **eye position** and angles.
 E.g. if [trigger_camera]({{< ref trigger_camera >}}) is active the position and angles of the camera will be displayed.
     - 2 - show **player's origin** and angles.
     - If cvar exists in the engine (e.g. on Xash3D FWGS), the engine implementation is used.
+* `hud_soundlevelmeter` - show the radius of the sound produced by the player actions.
+Monsters may react to player sounds.
+The server must run in developer mode to send the sound level updates.

 ### Weapon behavior (HL Anniversary compatibility)